Hello, my name is

 About Me

-I was born March 20, 1996, on the Holloman Air Force Base in Alamogordo, NM to my mother Irma, and my father Ted.
-The Coulston Foundation, a private research laboratory, operated the chimp facility at Holloman.
-Unlike most chimps born at The Coulston Foundation, I was allowed to live with my mother for just over a year.
-On June 17, 1997, I was forcibly removed from my mother and relocated to the laboratory nursery.
-Three months later, me and five other baby chimps were shipped across the country to Bioqual, a Maryland laboratory.
-I did not remain at Bioqual for long.
-In March 1998 I was transferred to the NIH campus in Bethesda where I was used in hepatitis research and was subjected to multiple liver biopsies.
+Jean was born on March 20, 1996, at Holloman Air Force Base in Alamogordo, New Mexico, to her mother, Irma, and her father, Ted.
+At that time, the Coulston Foundation, a private research laboratory, operated a chimpanzee testing facility at Holloman.
+Unlike most of the chimpanzees born there, Jean was allowed to remain with her mother, for just over a year.
+However, on June 17, 1997, she was forcibly separated from her mother and relocated to the laboratory nursery.
+Only three months later, Jean and five other infant chimpanzees were sent across the country to Bioqual, a laboratory in Maryland.

 Family